2018 Outlook – More States Vote

 By Julia Thiel

 Legalization of cannabis shows no sign of slowing in 2018 despite discouraging developments in Washington, D.C.
-Marijuana is still considered a Schedule 1 substance, an illegal drug that Attorney General Jeff Sessions is notoriously opposed to legalizing.
+Cannabis is still considered a Schedule 1 substance, an illegal drug that Attorney General Jeff Sessions is notoriously opposed to legalizing.
 He’s asked Congress for permission to prosecute suppliers of medical cannabis in legalized states and opposes an amendment to the federal spending bill that prevents the Justice Department from using its budget to prosecute such businesses—an existing protection since 2014.
 Check here regularly for legalization updates.
 Here’s a rundown by state.

 Colorado cannabis cafes